cbyrohl/pyBPASS/README.md

 pip install -e .
 ```

+Then download all `bpass_v2.2.1_*.tar.gz` files to a folder of your choice and
+extract them there.
+To get started, replace `path-to-BPASS-data-release` in the
+above examples with the path to your folder.

 # Tests
 Tests can be run by `python setup.py test`.
 Most of them require a local
 database copy.
 The path can be set in `pyBPASS.tests.config`.